StefanoSamele/HiddenMarkovModelPoSTagger/README.md

 ## Resources

-Inside the resources folder you can find the train, validation and test dataset.
+Inside the resources folder you can find the train, validation and test data sets.
 These three files are taken directly from the link above; PoS (part of speech) tags are universal features used to distinguish lexical and grammatical properties of words.

 ## Utils